Cooking Dried Beans

 Skip the soaking step, but be sure to sort and rinse the dry beans.
 Add the beans to the Instant Pot inner pot.
 Add 8 cups of water per pound of beans and any seasonings and herbs you would like.
 If desired, you can add aromatic ingredients like quartered onions or whole garlic cloves.
 Lock the lid and set the pressure valve to the sealed position.
 Cook on high pressure for 20 to 40 minutes, depending on the type of bean.
 The Instant Pot website had the cooking times for most types of beans as listed below:

-• 7 Cooking Functions: Pressure cook, slow cook, sauté, steam, make rice, yogurt, or simply keep your meal warm—all in one appliance.
+• 9 Cooking Functions: Pressure cook, slow cook, sauté, sous vide, steam, sterilize, keep warm, make rice and yogurt—all in one appliance

-• Pro-Grade Cooking Pot: Crafted from stainless steel (18/8) with a tri-ply bottom—perfect for searing and sautéing like a pro.
+• Pro-Grade Cooking Pot: Crafted from durable 18/8 stainless steel with an anti-spin, tri-ply bottom—perfect for searing and sautéing like a pro

 Dried Beans, Legumes, and Lentils Dry Cooking Time (minutes) Soaking Cooking Time (minutes)